 The distribution and warehousing sector covers non-refrigerated/frozen warehousing, general goods warehousing, regional distribution/hubs for the United States Postal Service, data centers, as well as air-freight companies such as FedEx, UPS and DHL.

-View the full range of SIC codes and descriptions covered in our Production Industry Platform.
+View the full range of SIC codes and descriptions covered in our Industrial Manufacturing Industry Platform.

 Industrial Manufacturing Projects

 Our Industrial Manufacturing Project information covers projects from the early planning stages through engineering and RFQs, to project completion.